redguava/cliniko-api/sections/patients.md

 # Patients

 > Patients are the people that book in for appointments.
-There isn't much in Cliniko that doesn't revolve around patients.
+There isn't much in
+> Cliniko that doesn't revolve around patients.
 >
-> When you're working with patient information, make sure you abide by the relevant regulations for security and privacy.
+> When you're working with patient information, make sure you abide by the
+> relevant regulations for security and privacy.
 >
+> A couple of fields in the patient record deserve special consideration:
+>
-> There is a field in the patient record **accepted_privacy_policy** that stores the patient's consent to the business' own privacy policy.
-Values can be `null` (no response), `true` (accepted) or `false` (rejected).
-Please consider how this may affect you storing information on this patient.
+> - **accepted_privacy_policy** stores the patient's consent to the business'
+> own privacy policy.
+Values can be `null` (no response), `true` (accepted) or
+> `false` (rejected).
+Please consider how this may affect you storing
+> information on this patient.
+>
+> - **time_zone** will contain a valid IANA time zone identifier if the
+>   patient's time zone has been set, or `null` if it hasn't.
+It can be set via
+>   the API, in which case it accepts IANA time zone identifiers.
+>

 - [Get Patients](#get-patients 'This will return all patients.')
 - [Get Deleted Patients](#get-deleted-patients 'This will return all deleted patients.')